rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 ### WatDiv Results

 Below, execution times can be found for the WatDiv benchmark for an increasing dataset scale.
-For the largest WatDiv scale that was run (100K), Comunica-Memory is not included due to memory issues.
+For the largest WatDiv scale that was run (scale 100), Comunica-Memory is not included due to memory issues.

 <div class="plot">
 		<div class="plot-figures">